HarryYoung2018/spade/README.md

 # SPADE: Support-Proximity Augmented Diffusion Estimation

-This repository contains a minimal, core implementation of SPADE for offline black-box optimization.
+This repository contains the official implementation for the paper ["Support-Proximity Augmented Diffusion Estimation for Offline Black-Box Optimization"](https://openreview.net/forum?id=bTMCB3gorf), which is accepted by **ICLR 2026 DeLTa Workshop**.
 The code is intentionally compact and focused on a conditional diffusion surrogate trained with calibrated diffusion estimation and support-proximity regularization, then optimized via LCB acquisition and evolutionary search.

 ## Usage